FactorioCalc/FactorioCalc/docs/guide.rst

 However we most likely want all machines to have the maxium number of productivity-3 modules and at least some speed beacons.
-To make this easier the `MP_MAX_PROD` preset can used to indicate that we want all machines to have to maxium number of productivity-3 modules.
+To make this easier the `~preset.MP_MAX_PROD` preset can used to indicate that we want all machines to have to maxium number of productivity-3 modules.
 There is no preset for beacons as the number the beacons often various.
-Instead use the `withSpeedBeacons` method to modify the preset by adding `SPEED_BEACON`'s for specific machines.
+Instead use the `withSpeedBeacons` method to modify the preset by adding `~preset.SPEED_BEACON`'s for specific machines.
 For example::

   >>> config.machinePrefs.set(MP_MAX_PROD.withSpeedBeacons({mch.AssemblingMachine3:8}))

-will give all machines the maxium number of productivity-3 modules possble and assembling machine 3 with 8 `SPEED_BEACON`'s.
+will give all machines the maxium number of productivity-3 modules possble and assembling machine 3 with 8 `~preset.SPEED_BEACON`'s.
 With `machinePrefs` set we can get an assembling machine 3, with 4 productivity-3 modules, and 8 speed beacons that creates electronic circuits by just using ``rcp.electronic_circuit()``.

 Now lets try and combine electronic circuits with copper cables with maxium productivity.
 We could calculate the exact ratios or just guess and let